zhangxiangxiao/tunnel/README.md

 # Tunnel

 Tunnel is a data driven framework for distributed computing in Torch 7.
-It consists of two part -- a set of synchronous data structures, and a manager for threads.
-Parallelization on a single machine is taken care of by multi-threading using the [threads package](https://github.com/torch/threads).
-For across-machine prallelization, the data structure server [Redis](http://redis.io) is used.
-Tunnel abstracts single- and multi- machine data structures away using similar interfaces, enabling programming of distributed machine learning algorithms without a single line for synchronization.

 ## Why data driven?